API-Skeletons/doctrine-orm-graphql/docs/attributes.rst

 Used on any type of association including one to one, one to many, many to one, etc.  Associations which are to one types will just include the entity they are associated with.
-Associations of the to many variety will be filterable.
+Associations of the to many variety will become connections.

 * ``alias`` - An alias to use as the GraphQL field name.
 * ``description`` - A description of the ``Association``.